Amirka-Kh/researchNiamti/THESIS.md

 Accurate project estimation and developer contribution analysis are critical to the success of software development projects.
 This research addresses the challenges of linking developer productivity metrics to project estimation, with the goal of improving project planning, tracking, and overall team efficiency.
 We analyzed a wide range of productivity metrics, identifying those that are most closely linked to project outcomes.
 Using this analysis, we developed a tool that analyzes developer performance based on GitHub repository data.
 The tool tracks individual contributions, links these statistics to project estimation, and includes a feature for predicting potential project cost overruns.

 Our tool was tested in a real-world setting by a software development company.
 The results were encouraging: the tool identified a developer who claimed to be overworked but whose contributions were average compared to the rest of the team.
 The situation led to the developer's voluntary departure, which, according to the company, had a positive impact on team morale and overall productivity.
-These findings demonstrate the potential of our tool to improve both project estimation and team dynamics, ultimately contributing to more efficient project management.
+These findings demonstrate the potential of our tool to improve both project estimation and team dynamics, ultimately contributing to more efficient project management.It should be noted that we do not claim that our tool is a silver bullet for assessing the feasibility of any project.
+We are only saying that we have had a successful experience in test trials, which gives room for further research.
+In our case, the tool has been successful, but a full-fledged study is necessary for consistent conclusions.

 ## Introduction